 Cons:

 Like Wix, Squarespace is a DIY website creation tool that offers e-commerce solutions.
-For ease-of-use, it’s one of the best platforms out there, but with fewer templates than some competitors, you may find your design options limited.
+For ease-of-use, it’s one of the best platforms out there, particularly for design-forward and content-driven brands.
+But, it has fewer templates than some competitors, so you may find your design options limited.

-Goal: Set up a simple storefront that emphasizes products.
+Goal: Set up a simple storefront that emphasizes products and brand representation.

-Suited for: Time-challenged business owners who want an easy-to-use solution.
+Suited for: Time-challenged business owners who want an easy-to-use solution and prioritize design, content, or services alongside physical products.

 Features: